Johnny Nansen

-Johnny Nansen (born February 28, 1974) is a Samoan-born, former American football linebacker and the current defensive coordinator for the Arizona Wildcats.
+Johnny Nansen (born February 28, 1974) is a Samoan-born American football coach and former linebacker.
+He is the co-defensive coordinator and inside linebackers coach for the University of Texas at Austin, a position he has held since 2024.

 Early life

 Nansen was born on February 28, 1974, in Apia, Samoa and lived in Laulii, American Samoa early in his childhood.
 Nansen moved to the mainland United States at the age of 14.

 Playing career

 Nansen played football at Jordan High School in Long Beach, California and went on to play college football at Washington State University, where he was on the team from 1992 to 1996.
 After lettering on the football team for three years, Nansen earned his bachelor's degree in business administration in 1997.

 Coaching career

 Early Coaching Career

-Nansen been coaching in 1998, serving as defensive coordinator for Cabrillo High School in Long Beach, California.
+Nansen began coaching in 1998, serving as defensive coordinator for Cabrillo High School in Long Beach, California.
 The following year, Nansen served as a graduate assistant for the Louisville Cardinals and worked with the defensive line.
 He then served a one-year stint at Montana State, followed by a four-year stint at Idaho State, where he coached cornerbacks from 2001 to 2002 and the entire secondary in 2003.